 “Dani Jack has one of those voices that makes you sit up in your chair and take notice.”
 After seeing Dani perform on Broadway in downtown Nashville, Ann Walczak of Edible Nashville shared the sentiment that is often voiced after hearing the bold sound coming from “the cute brunette in a leather jacket.”
 Dani’s first taste of the stage came when she was cast as The Little Drummer Boy at just four years old.
 Since then Dani’s singing and performing abilities have taken her to various venues around the world, from Los Angeles to Nashville and all the way to Haiti and China.

 With director and videographer Lexy Burke, she released the music video for "Hurt" during Sexual Assault Awareness Month (April 2019) to benefit Espere Community Counseling Center's Roots of Courage program, designed to support survivors of sexual assault in Haiti.
-She released the video during the Second Annual Acoustic Healing Benefit, of which she is the host, raising over $1,000 to help launch the program.
+She released the video during the Second Annual Acoustic Healing Benefit, raising over $1,000 to help launch the program.
+She has continued to host this benefit, with the Fifth Annual Acoustic Healing Benefit being held in April 2022 at City Winery.

 Her follow up single, "Dance," was released in October 2019, produced by Chris Condon (Billy Ray Cyrus) and Leigh Houison.
 Inspired by a close friend’s journey after losing her husband to cancer, the release party raised over $1,000 to benefit the Josh Powell Foundation, which seeks to empower the mindsets of newly diagnosed sarcoma cancer patients.
 The music video, directed again by Lexy Burke, was released in April 2020 and featured local dancers, Getfone Vongkhamchanh and Matumbe, with choreography by Cailin Manning.